-It is certified that this Annual Performance Plan for 2020/21 to 2022/23:
+It is certified that this Revised Annual Performance Plan for 2021/22 to 2023/24:

-- Was developed by the management of the National Consumer Tribunal under the guidance of the Executive Chairperson and Accounting Authority, Professor Joseph M. Maseko; - Takes into account all the relevant policies, legislation and the mandate for which the National Consumer Tribunal is responsible; and - Accurately reflects the impact and outcomes which the National Consumer Tribunal will endeavour to achieve over the period 2020/21 2022/23.
+- Was developed by the management of the National Consumer Tribunal under the guidance of the Executive Chairperson and Accounting Authority, Professor Joseph M. Maseko. - Considers all the relevant policies, legislation and the mandate for which the National Consumer Tribunal is responsible; and - Accurately reflects the impact and outcomes which the National Consumer Tribunal will endeavour to achieve over the period 2021/22 2023/24.

-Mr Lucky Rabotapi Date: 31st January 2020
+Mr Lucky Rabotapi Programme Manager 1 Date: 31st January 2021